pingcap/blog/insert-into-tidb-hackathon-2019-values-hack-fun-tidb-ecosystem.md

 During the two days of hacking, we were amazed to see 37 awesome projects from 37 teams.
 Great new ideas sparkled in the TiDB universe, and it was hard to decide which team would win the trophy.

-Our PingCAP customers will benefit from all this hacking because the theme of this year’s event was "Improve."
-Some participants worked to improve TiDB’s performance, usability or functionality.
+Our PingCAP customers will benefit from all this hacking because the theme of this year's event was "Improve."
+Some participants worked to improve TiDB's performance, usability or functionality.
 Other hackers focused on improving the efficiency of TiDB Ecosystem tools.

 We were glad to see the participants contribute their ideas not only from the perspective of database developers but also to put themselves in the shoes of users.
 Demos rocked, and the audience continued to "WOW" through each presentation.